-My profession requires me to develop myself, boost skills, and improve knowledge every day.
+My profession requires me to develop myself, boost my skills, and improve my knowledge every day.

-Here is a list of productivity tips or habits that help me be more productive both personally and at work.
+Here is a list of productivity tips and habits that help me be more productive both personally and at work.

 There always should be a middle ground in your productivity, as everywhere.
 It's important to maintain your eagerness to learn and, at the same time, prevent yourself from burning out.

-To do it, remember about taking enough rest and having a balance between your professional and personal life.
+To do it, remember to get enough rest and maintain a balance between your professional and personal life.

 A fresh mind always remembers better.

 This habit was very important to me.
 When I started learning to program, without absolutely any knowledge of it at all, I was spending almost 10 hours a day practicing and studying.
-Of course, I was focused on the goal of finding my first job, although I made a rule for myself: once a week, I would toggle programming off of my life and do whatever I want that is not related to coding.
+Of course, I was focused on the goal of finding my first job, although I made a rule for myself: once a week, I would forget programming and do whatever I want that is not related to coding.

-It helped me avoid burnout and also continue learning at that pace during the next couple of months and get my first job in IT.
+It helped me avoid burnout as well as continue learning at that pace during the next couple of months and get my first job in IT.

-I now work full time as a frontend developer, but I have continued practicing that habit.
+I now work full time as a frontend developer, but I have continued to practice that habit.
 Usually, for the whole weekend, I switch, however during the week I usually spend an extra hour or two studying and practicing new things.

-It requires some time to get used to it, but later on, it will save you plenty of time.
-Especially when it comes to twenty-hour-long audiobooks, YouTube tutorials or courses that take forty hours to complete.
-Those you always wanted to watch but didn't have time.
+It requires some time to get used to, but later on, it will save you plenty of time.
+Especially when it comes to twenty-hour-long audiobooks, YouTube tutorials, or courses that take forty hours to complete.
+The ones you always wanted to watch but didn't have time.

 Also, the constant practice of this technique will make you a fast learner.
 Start from 1.5x and keep increasing it.
 Once you are there, you will never want to go back.

 That was also the way I got used to it.
-I started with 1.5x speed up watching Udemy and Wes Bos courses and, step-by-step, moved to 1.75x and then ended up at 2x.
-Now I check every video player whether it has that speed up button or use the .
+I started with 1.5x speed watching Udemy and Wes Bos courses and, step-by-step, moved to 1.75x and then ended up at 2x.
+Now I check every video player for that speed up button or use the Chrome extension for it.

 The theory is good as you might learn a lot, but practice makes your knowledge a reusable skill.

-It's pretty obvious, practicing a lot will constantly make you better, whether we talk about driving a car, playing guitar or programming.
+It's pretty obvious: practicing a lot will make you better, whether we’re talking about driving a car, playing guitar, or programming.

-There is so much noise around us, and we don't want our head to explode because of it.
+There is so much noise around us that we have to keep it out if we want to keep our heads from exploding because of it.
 That's where filtering comes in.

 Hide everything that doesn't inspire you and keep only useful and interesting topics in your feeds.
-This will allow you to concentrate and focus on something you are interested in.
+This will allow you to concentrate and focus on what you are interested in.

 From a programmer's point of view, it's great because you'll be able to focus on information that is useful for you.

-For instance, I had almost 50 channels on YouTube before.
-Now I have about 15 of them, which are only about topics I'm interested in, whether those are coding tutorials, traveling or technology channels.
+For instance, I used to be subscribed to almost 50 channels on YouTube.
+Now I only subscribe to about 15, which are only about topics I'm interested in, whether it’s coding tutorials, traveling or technology channels.